 How is an angioplasty done?

-In this procedure, the doctor threads a thin tube called a catheter through a blood vessel to the blocked artery.
-The doctor then inflates a small balloon at the end of the tube to push the plaque outwards, which widens the artery and helps restore blood flow.
+During the procedure, the doctor threads a thin tube called a catheter through a blood vessel to the blocked artery.
+The doctor then inflates a small balloon at the end of the tube to push the plaque outwards.
+This widens the artery and helps restore blood flow.